aquatix/dammit.nl/content/posts/chromeos-nerdfonts.md

 ```

 This method should work too, but might need re-applying after a reboot.
 It has as pre that you do not need to host a stylesheet somewhere.

+<div class="edit">edited at 2025-10-02 10:40</div>

+Added Lilex font as example for `font-family` for variants, changed the JetBrains example to a woff2 font.